gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 > #### `1.5.0` or newer
 > The Zstd (Zstandard) package contains real-time compression algorithm, providing high compression ratios.
 It offers a very wide range of compression / speed trade-offs, while being backed by a very fast decoder.

-> **Required!** Only build dynamic libraries and the headers for Ccache compression support.
+> **Required!** Only build dynamic libraries and headers for Ccache compression support.
 ```bash
 # Build with verbose.
 Use optimization level 3.
 time { make -C lib CC=${HEI_TRIPLET}-gcc libzstd-release V=1; }